GrahamG62/Graham-s-Assembler-things/README.md

 That's the complicated (!) stuff, the other macros should be easy enough to recognise.

-ASMCZL assemblers & links things and can be adaoted as required.
+ASMCZL assembles & links things and can be adapted as required.